Roger Clarke's Web-Site

 2. Specify the Segment, Sampling Frame and Sample

-Determine and document the part of the corpus of works relevant to IS that are to be subjected to examination.
+Determine and document the part of the corpus of works relevant to IS that is to be subjected to examination

 3. Specify the Sources of Categorisations

-Determine and document the means whereby code-sets are to be defined, and the protocol whereby codes are to be assigned and checked (e.g. through directed content analysis using a priori coding, emergent coding, or some other approach).
+Determine and document the means whereby code-sets are to be defined, and the protocol whereby coding is to be undertaken

 4. Review each Work in its own Terms